-Our analytical team provides all of the analytical R&D services needed for process development, GLP studies, and GMP manufacturing campaigns.
+The J-Star Research analytical team provides all of the analytical R&D and quality control services needed for process development, GLP studies, and GMP production campaigns.
 Our analytical team works closely with our process chemists and engineers to ensure the success of each project.

-We are skilled at HPLC and GC method development and validation; structure elucidation using LC-MS, GC-MS, High Resolution-MS, NMR; stability studies; and solid state / form characterization and solubility and MSZW (meta-stable zone width) determination.
+We are skilled at HPLC and GC method development and validation; structure elucidation using LC-MS, GC-MS, High Resolution-MS, NMR; stability studies; and solid state / form characterization, solubility and MSZW (meta-stable zone width) determination.

-Our analytical department partners with scientists with strengths in areas including instrument skills and applications in LC-UV, LC-MS, LC-CAD, GC-FID, GC-MS, ICP-MS, IC, Prep-LC, high resolution MS and NMR for structure elucidation, and with strong organic chemistry backgrounds.
+Our analytical department constists of scientists with strengths in areas including instrument skills and applications in LC-UV, LC-MS, LC-CAD, GC-FID, GC-MS, ICP-MS, IC, Prep-LC, and high resolution MS and NMR for structure elucidation.
+Many of these scientists have strong organic chemistry backgrounds.

-Our analytical chemists work very closely with synthetic chemists to understand the intended purpose for each analytical method development, and provide the phase appropriate method, when a method is developed for route scouting or process development.
+J-Star analytical chemists work very closely with synthetic chemists to understand the intended purpose for each analytical method development activity.
+In turn, a phase appropriate methodis developed for route scouting or process development.

-Our analytical chemists also work very closely with the client to develop a method that helps resolve the client regulatory concerns.
+Our analytical chemists also work very closely with the client to develop a method that helps resolve the client’s regulatory concerns.

 Capabilities at a Glance